Baro82/grapheneos-vanadium-bookmarks-helper/README.md

    This will generate the `bookmarks_data.js` file in the `toSync` folder with updated bookmarks data and favicons embedded

-   Copy both files to the Vanadium scope storage folder.
+   Copy both files `bookmarks.html` and `bookmarks_data.js` to the Vanadium scope storage folder.

 3. **Open the bookmarks in Vanadium**